phylum-dev/phylum-analyze-pr-action/README.md

 ### Action Inputs

-The action inputs are used to ensure the `phylum-ci` tool is able to perform it's job.
+The action inputs are used to ensure the `phylum-ci` tool is able to perform its job.

 A [Phylum token][phylum_tokens] with API access is required to perform analysis on project dependencies.
 [Contact Phylum][phylum_contact] or [register][app_register] to gain access.